jcwang587/cgcnn2/README.md

-# Crystal Graph Convolutional Neural Networks 2 (CGCNN2)
+# CGCNN2

-As the original [CGCNN repository](https://github.com/txie-93/cgcnn) seems no longer actively maintained, this repository is merely a duplicated/reproduced version of CGCNN by Xie et al. It includes necessary updates on deprecated scripts and a few additional functions to ensure smooth operation.
+As the original Crystal Graph Convolutional Neural Networks (CGCNN) repository seems no longer actively maintained, this repository is merely a duplicated/reproduced version of [CGCNN](https://github.com/txie-93/cgcnn) by Xie et al. It includes necessary updates on deprecated scripts and a few additional functions to ensure smooth operation.
 Despite its age, CGCNN remains a very direct and classic machine learning interatomic potential to learn and use.

 The package provides two major functions: